Orissa Ikat

 Q1: What is Orissa Ikat?

-Q2: How is Orissa Ikat made?
+Q2: How is Orissa Ikat different from other Ikat styles?

 Q4: How can I care for my Orissa Ikat textiles?